 Yes, you can make a great tomato soup with your grill.
-The secret is to let the grill flavor the tomatoes instead of blanching them in boiling water.
-This soup can be served hot or chilled.
+The secret is to let the grill flavor the tomatoes instead of roasting them in the oven or blanching them in boiling water.

 Combine olive oil with salt and pepper.

-Cut tomatoes in half and lightly brush the cut side with the olive oil.
-Reserve remaining olive oil for later.
+Cut tomatoes in half lengthwise and lightly brush the cut side with the some of the olive oil.
+Reserve remaining olive oil.

 Place the tomatoes cut side down on the grill.
 Close lid and cook until the tomatoes begin to brown and the skins loosens, 3 to 4 minutes.
 Set aside to cool.